haam-community/haam-community.github.io/steering_committee.md

 ## IDEA (Inclusion, Diversity, Equity, and Accessibility) Coordinator

 We aim to help create a space where everyone feels respected, included, and empowered.
 We're here as a point of contact for any concerns, suggestions, or ideas related to these topics.
-If you encounter any issues—a problem, an incident, or an act of aggression—please don’t hesitate to contact Epifanía Arango via [Slack](https://haam-community.slack.com/team/U0574JT58RJ) or [email](mailto:epifaniarango@gmail.com).
+If you encounter any issues—a problem, an incident, or an act of aggression—please don’t hesitate to contact Epifanía Arango via <!--[Element](https://haam-community.slack.com/team/U0574JT58RJ) or--> [email](mailto:epifaniarango@gmail.com).